JaoColoma/jaocoloma.github.io/Text to Speech.md

 1. Click the `Submit` button.
 2. After clicking the submit button, a file will be downloaded automatically.
-3. Locate the downloaded file and rename it and append a `.wav` at the end of the file name.
+3. Locate the downloaded file and rename it.
+Append a `.wav` at the end of the file name.
 4. Play the wav file using any audio player.

 	<br>